sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 *To insert an image:*

 1. Navigate to the **Build** tab, and then click **Add Modules**.
 1. Drag and drop the **Images** module into your content area.
-This opens a modal window where you can select images from the image library.
+A window opens where you can select images from the image library.
 1. Select the image you want to add to your campaign.
-This opens the Image Details tab.
+The Image Details tab opens.
 1. Insert your image in the campaign by clicking **Save Image**.

 {% anchor h3 %}